kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ' I am carrying my visiting card with me if anyone likes to have.
 ' If you have enjoyed this talk please tag Fable Compiler and me (I am totally optional) with your good comments.
 ' Please provide your criticism and inputs to me, I will surely try to improve for next talk.
 ' Any questions?
-Else I am available here only for today at least.
+Else I am available here only for today and tomorrow.
 Do stay in touch.